YeisonValero0o141/stardust/README.md

 # StarDust
 It's a shooter video game.
 The only mission is keep you alive and kill all enemies.

-## How to run it
+## How to run it:
-Run this command in the terminal: python game.py
+    - python game.py

 ### How to play:
     - Start the game pressing enter.